Approximate control of the marked length spectrum by short geodesics: Introduction

 \begin{hyp} For $L > 0$, let $ \Gamma_L := \{ \gamma \in \Gamma \, | \, \mathcal{L}_g(\gamma) \leq L \}$.
 Now let $\eps > 0$ small and suppose

 for all $\gamma \in \Gamma_L$. \end{hyp}

 If $L$ is sufficiently large, we obtain estimates for the ratio $\mathcal{L}_g/\mathcal{L}_{g_0}$ on all of $\Gamma$ in terms of $\eps$ and $L$ in Theorem \ref{mainthm} below.
-Moreover, our estimates do not depend on the particular pair of metrics under consideration; they are uniform for all $(M, g)$ and $(N, g_0)$ with pinched sectional curvatures and injectivity radii bounded away from zero.
+Moreover, our estimates do not depend on the particular pair of metrics under consideration; they are uniform for all $(M, g)$ and $(N, g_0)$ satisfying Hypothesis \ref{MLSassfinite} with pinched sectional curvatures and diameters bounded above.